 Step #9: Follow up

 Now you have their contact details, it is the most valuable asset in your online business.
 Someone might not be buying from you the first time they saw your offer.
 They might go out to rush for something else.
 Or they might be still indecisive.
-Now, we can set an email sequence to build relationships with them and try to convert them with emails.
+Now, we can set an email sequence to build relationships with them and try to convert them to emails.

 For this, I always use GetResponse for all my email marketing campaigns.
 Why?
 It is easy to use, and highly visualizable with the process flow.
 You can drag and drop to change the process flow and know how many people are in which stage.
 I had tried a few different email marketing platforms but ends up using GetResponse for its ease of use.

 Final Thoughts – Affiliate Marketing Success

 No matter what is your goal in affiliate marketing.
 Be very sure about one thing.
 You need to have the right skill and work put into it to see real success.
 There is no overnight success unless you buy your way in or having huge followings.